MY STORY

 I was born and raised in Omaha, Nebraska and graduated from Papillion-LaVista high school.

-I chose to attend the University of Nebraska (Go Huskers!) and study Journalism, with an emphasis in Broadcast.
+I chose to attend the University of Nebraska (Go Huskers!) and study Journalism, with an emphasis in Broadcasting.
 I've always been someone comfortable with public speaking, and I loved the philanthropic aspect of journalism — the ability to shed light on underrepresented communities and forgotten stories.
-Plus, I grew up watching Oprah every day after school, and was constantly inspired by the power of unpacking truths.

 During my junior year of college, I applied for a summer internship with the CBS Evening News.
-They were holding a video competition to be Katie Couric's intern, and I won — spending the entire summer shadowing her and the teams at 60 minutes and 48 Hours.
+The studio was holding a video competition to be Katie Couric's intern...and I won!
+The prize was an entire summer shadowing Couric and the editorial teams at 60 Minutes and 48 Hours.

 After returning to UNL for my senior year, I applied for another national video competition— this time to be the First-Ever Nike Field Reporter.
-After being selected, I spent nine months traveling around the US and interviewing top athletes like Serena Williams, Lebron James, Magic Johnson, and my childhood idol Jackie Joyner-Kersee.
+Out of hundreds of applicants, I was selected to spend nine months traveling around America, interviewing top athletes like Serena Williams, LeBron James, Magic Johnson, and my childhood idol, Jackie Joyner-Kersee.

 In 2014, I was hired at Yahoo Travel as a travel editor — a job that would take me around the world.
-I traveled to Fiji, Tokyo, South Africa, the Canary Islands and Australia's outback.
+I traveled to Fiji, Tokyo, South Africa, the Canary Islands, and Australia's outback.
 I swam with whale sharks in Cancun, slept in a castle in Vienna, and surfed the beautiful beaches in Alentejo, Portugal.
-As Yahoo became Verizon Media, my role also changed.
-Yahoo Finance was next, where I spent two years covering personal finance and the travel industry.
+As Yahoo transitioned, I joined the Yahoo Finance team, where I spent two years covering personal finance and the travel industry.